Kaypro: History

 The version of CP/M included with the Kaypro could also read the Xerox 810's single-sided, single-density 86k floppy format.
-The Kaypro 8-bit computers used the popular Western Digital FD1793 floppy disk controller; any disk format that the FD1793 could read and/or write (at 250 kbit/s), the Kaypro II, 4, 10, and similar models are capable of reading and/or writing.
+The Kaypro 8-bit computers used the popular Western Digital FD1793 floppy disk controller; the Kaypro II, 4, 10, and similar models were capable of reading and/or writing any disk format that the FD1793 could read and/or write (at 250 kbit/s).
 Theoretically, any soft-sector MFM or FM floppy format that is within the limits of the FD1793 could be read or written if the user wrote their own utility program.

 Kaypro published and subsidized ProFiles: The Magazine for Kaypro Users, a monthly, 72-page, four-color magazine that went beyond coverage of Kaypro's products to include substantive information on CP/M and MS-DOS; frequent contributors included Ted Chiang, David Gerrold, Robert J. Sawyer, and Ted Silveira.
 Keeping its namesake, the publication profiled Kaypro founder Andrew Kay and software engineer Stephen Buccaci.

-Another popular magazine that covered Kaypro computers was Micro Cornucopia, published at Bend, Oregon.
+Another popular magazine that covered Kaypro computers was Micro Cornucopia, published in Bend, Oregon.

 Arthur C. Clarke used a Kaypro II to write and collaboratively edit (via modem from Sri Lanka) his 1982 novel 2010: Odyssey Two and the later film adaptation.
 A book, The Odyssey File - The Making of 2010, was later released about the collaboration.

 Following the success of the Kaypro II, Kaypro moved on to produce a long line of similar computers into the mid-1980s.
 Exceedingly loyal to its original core group of customers, Kaypro continued using the CP/M operating system long after it had been abandoned by its competitors.

 In late 1984, Kaypro introduced its first IBM PC compatible, the Kaypro 16 transportable.
 While admitting that "it's what our dealers asked for", the company stated that it would continue to produce its older computers.
 This was followed by other PC compatibles: the Kaypro PC, Kaypro 286i (the first 286 IBM PC AT compatible), the Kaypro 386, and the Kaypro 2000 (a rugged aluminum-body battery-powered laptop with a detachable keyboard).
 The slow start into the IBM clone market would have serious ramifications for the company.

 After several turbulent years, with sales dwindling, Kaypro filed for Chapter 11 bankruptcy in March 1990.
 Despite restructuring, the company was unable to recover and filed for Chapter 7 bankruptcy in June 1992.
 In 1995, its remaining assets were sold for US$2.7 million.

 The Kaypro name briefly re-emerged as an online vendor of Microsoft Windows PCs in 1999, but was discontinued in 2001 by its parent company Premio Inc. because of sluggish sales.